 At the core of discipline is a desire to see reconciliation and restoration in all school relationships.
-If an expelled student should desire to be readmitted to Covenant Academy, the Board of Trustees and the Head of School will make a decision based on the student's attitude and circumstances at the time of re-application.
+If an expelled student should desire to be readmitted to Covenant Academy, the school will make a decision based on the student's attitude and circumstances at the time of re-application.